collapsed-stacks/startups/questions/87/can-i-target-users-outside-my-country-in-my-new-startup.md

 - posted by: [guiligan](https://stackexchange.com/users/436247/guiligan) on 2014-07-31
 - score: 0

-<p>It depends on the country's law.
+It depends on the country's law.
 Here in Brazil it doesn't matter where the business is from, if the client is in Brazil and, for any instance it sues the company, it will respond based on Brazil's laws.
-However, there is not any kind of approval to "operate" your online business.</p>
+However, there is not any kind of approval to "operate" your online business.

-<p>Remember that some products might require specific approvals from local authorities (eg. a cellphone in Brazil requires an approval seal from Anatel, the national agency for telecommunications); however, an online service company shouldn't have many concerns with this.</p>
+Remember that some products might require specific approvals from local authorities (eg. a cellphone in Brazil requires an approval seal from Anatel, the national agency for telecommunications); however, an online service company shouldn't have many concerns with this.